lahtis/C/README.md

 * length_of_string_list.c Calculate the numbers of letters in the name list, using strlen() Function.
 * string_length.c Calculate String Length without Using strlen() Function.
 * count_number_of_words.c C Program to Count Number of Words in a given Text Or Sentence
+* Problem_of_String_lenghts.c Problems of String Lenghts and how to Cut string to 20 letters.